• Overall organizational direction

 Having worked in the education system for over 30 years, Elizabeth brings extensive knowledge and leadership experience from all levels of our Newfoundland and Labrador Education System; School, District and Province.
 She is currently the Principal of Elizabeth Park Elementary located in Paradise, NL.
 Elizabeth joined the board in 2019 with the desire to focus on the school experience of persons with Autism and their families, recognizing the positive impact that individualized student programming can have.

-Rebecca Furlong has received Bachelor of Education, Bachelor of Special Education, and Master of Education degrees from Memorial University of Newfoundland.
-Having worked with Autistic individuals for well over twenty years in various capacities, she now works for the Provincial Government and volunteers as part of the administration team for Autism Newfoundland and Labrador on Facebook.
-A proud Autistic activist for both Autistic individuals and their families, Rebecca is very excited to be joining ASNL’s Board of Directors to help us better serve the needs of our community.
-Since Rebecca lives in both worlds as an Autistic and as the parent of an Autistic child, her main goal is to help bridge the gap that currently exists in our community between Autistics and parents.
+Rebecca has received Bachelor of Education, Bachelor of Special Education, and Master of Education degrees from Memorial University of Newfoundland.
+Having worked with Autistic individuals for well over twenty years in various capacities, she now runs the Autism Community of Newfoundland and Labrador group on Facebook.
+A proud Autistic activist for both Autistic individuals and their families, Rebecca is very happy to be on ASNL’s Board of Directors to help us better serve the needs of our community and bridge the gaps.
 She strongly believes that by getting everyone on the same page and working together, we can make a difference.

 Dr. Allison Lamond is a Developmental Pediatrician at the Janeway Children’s Hospital.
 She completed her pediatrics training at Memorial University of Newfoundland and at the University of Alberta.
 She works with Autistic children, adolescents and their families, supporting them through the diagnostic process and ongoing follow up.
 She brings a unique lens as a clinician and the sibling of an Autistic adult.